-New battery technologies and the increasing use of LED bulbs means that new torches are designed to last longer and shine brighter.
+New battery technologies and the increasing use of LED bulbs mean that new torches are designed to last longer and shine brighter.
 But with so much choice available, it can be hard to figure out which is best for you.

 When it comes to illuminating a large area, flood lights and work lights are the best option.

 For temporary or remote locations, such as construction sites, having a robust work light is the best option.
 Often quite flexible, these can be placed on the ground or a flat surface, with some others suitable for mounting on a tripod or having a magnet which makes it easy to attach to machinery.
-Selecting one with a rechargeable battery also means there is no need for trailing cables.

-In a permanent area which needs lighting, such as loading bays, then floodlights are the best option.
 Affixed to a wall with a mains power supply, then can be switched on and off as required, providing a reliable source of light which is powerful enough to illuminate a large area from one light.

 Floodlights are also available with PIR motion sensors, which are a useful security device for workplaces and homes alike.
 These will shine bright when movement is detected at night, and are often enough to deter someone from criminal action.

-Lighting To See Where You’re Going
+Portable Torches and Flashlights: See Where You’re Going

 Torches, flashlights and searchlights are a handheld solution for taking a bright light wherever you go.
 Available in a range of sizes, these include those small enough to attach to your keys and those large and powerful enough that they’re used by the emergency services for search and rescue operations.